rust-stuco/lectures/week11/unsafe.md

 You may recall that all references must be valid.
 A valid reference:

-* must never dangle
+* Must never dangle
-* must always be aligned
+* Must always be aligned
-* must always point to a valid value for their target type
+* Must always point to a valid value for their target type
-* must either be immutably shared or mutably exclusive
+* Must either be immutably shared or mutably exclusive
 * Plus more guarantees relating to lifetimes
 * If you create a reference from a pointer, make sure all of these are true!